MicrosoftDocs/defender-docs/defender-endpoint/manage-protection-updates-microsoft-defender-antivirus.md

 ## Use Group Policy to manage the update location

-1. On your Group Policy management machine, open the [Group Policy Management Console](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731212(v=ws.11)), right-click the Group Policy Object you want to configure and then select **Edit**.
+1. On your Group Policy management machine, open the [Group Policy Management Console](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731212(v=ws.11)).
+Right-click the Group Policy Object you want to configure and then select **Edit**.

 1. In the **Group Policy Management Editor**, go to **Computer configuration**.